Michael Patrick Mulroy: Philosophy

 Mulroy is a proponent of Stoic philosophy.
 In an essay in modern Stoicism entitled, “A Case for the Philosopher King,” Mulroy advocated for a return of teaching virtue ethics in school and modeling examples of those that should be emulated like Marcus Aurelius, James Stockdale, John Lewis, among others.
 He did this after citing the precipitous decline in the confidence Americans have in one another.

 In an article for ABC News essay entitled, “Where philosophy intersects with war training: stoic soldiers,” Mulroy and Donald Robertson advocated for using stoicism as a philosophy in the military because of its focus on wisdom, justice, temperance, and courage.
 He advocated for the U.S. military to incorporate stoicism into its basic training at a conference hosted by the U.S. Army National Guard in January 2021 and in a conference hosted by Modern Stoicism as one of the keynote speakers, along with retired National Security Advisor H.R.
 McMaster and Georgetown University Professor Nancy Sherman.

 In an interview with The Daily Stoic website, Mulroy discussed the importance of philosophy, the simplicity of Stoicism, and the challenges of practicing it.
 He also highlighted the leadership qualities of Marcus Aurelius that continue to be admired in contemporary times, among other topics.

+Mulroy is the co-founder of the podcast Pub and Porch: Applied Stoicism together with Adam Piercey, an engineer at the Canadian Space Agency.